toggl-open-source/toggldesktop/docs/index.md

 ## Introduction

 Toggl Desktop is a crossplatform native desktop application that is an extension of the madly simple time tracking tool Toggl.
-The app is developed in three big C-s: C++, Objective-C and C#.

 Toggl Desktop is composed by 4 bigger parts:
-  - Library
+  - Library: Written in C and C++
-  - Windows User Interface
+  - Windows: C# and WPF
-  - OS X User Interface
+  - OS X: Swift, Obj-C and AppKit
-  - Linux User Interface
+  - Linux: C++ and QT

 ### Library
 Library is developed in C++ and this is the heart and soul of the whole application.
 Library is the one that connects to the servers, saves data into local database and syncs data between local database and the online one.
 Most of the actions done in Toggl Desktop are either triggered from the library or will trigger something in the library.